What is Liquidation?

-There are two types of liquidation as detailed below.
-If you plan on liquidating a company, Irwin & Company have a vast experience of dealing with company liquidations and will assist you with all the necessary procedures.
+There are three types of liquidation as detailed below: creditors’ voluntary liquidation, members’ voluntary liquidation and compulsory liquidation.
+If you plan on liquidating your company, Irwin Insolvency has over 25 years experience in dealing with company liquidations in the UK and will assist you with all necessary procedures.

 Is liquidation the best option for my company?